bird-house/birdhouse-deploy/birdhouse/components/README.rst

 Given the unattended nature, there is no UI.
 Logs are used to keep trace.

-- ``/var/log/PAVICS/autodeploy.log`` is for the PAVICS deployment.
+- ``/var/log/birdhouse/autodeploy.log`` is for the Birdhouse deployment.

-- ``/var/log/PAVICS/notebookdeploy.log`` is for the tutorial notebooks deployment.
+- ``/var/log/birdhouse/notebookdeploy.log`` is for the tutorial notebooks deployment.

-- logrotate is enabled for ``/var/log/PAVICS/*.log`` to avoid filling up the disk.
+- logrotate is enabled for ``/var/log/birdhouse/*.log`` to avoid filling up the disk.
 Any new ``.log`` files in that folder will get logrotate for free.